Simply stated, if you can "see" your backups from your computer or server, they are exposed to hackers.

 For example, you have a USB drive with the letter F: for backups.
 You can see it in Windows File Explorer.

-Unfortunately, hacker can attack these onsite backups unless you, and they, can't see them.
+Unfortunately, hackers can attack these onsite backups unless you, and they, can't see them.

 How do you make your local backups invisible to cyber attackers?